ClarkDoom/sell-front-end/README.md

 <br>
 </p>

 I built SELL as a used media marketplace concept.
 I collect vinyl records, blu rays/4k's, books, comics, and toys and wanted a place to put those on the market easily without Ebay's cumbersom verification and posting process.
-The intent behind SELL is that it's simple UI and dedicated purpose would set it apart from larger marketplaces like ebay and attract a network of folks interested in trading, as well as selling/purchasing used media. <br><br><br>
+The intent behind SELL is that it's simple UI and dedicated purpose would set it apart from larger marketplaces like ebay and attract a network of folks interested in trading, as well as selling/purchasing used media.

 <br>